picarro/sam-foup-public/README.md

 This repository contains Picarro software components that are shared with collaborators as part of the SAM FOUP project.
 This includes:

 * [proto](proto): gRPC/ProtoBuf Interface Definition files.
-* [releases](releases): Installable packges for Debian as well as Python virtual environments.
+* [releases](releases): Installable Debian packages as well as Python client modules for any platform.

 ### Package Contents